once-ui-system/cli/starter-kit/README.md

 # create-once-ui-app

-A CLI tool to quickly create new projects using the Once UI Next.js starter kit.
+A powerful command-line interface for quickly creating new projects using Once UI for Next.js.

 ## Features

 - Clones the official Once UI Next.js starter kit
-- Interactive CLI interface
-- Option to create project in current directory or new folder
-- Automatic dependency installation
-- Simple and straightforward setup process
+- Automatically installs dependencies

 ## Installation